Ä¢¹½ÊÓÆµ

 The most common language spoken in Easton is English.
 Other important languages spoken here include Spanish and Pacific Island languages.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 38.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than Ä¢¹½ÊÓÆµ found in 100.0% of all neighborhoods in America.

 Priests and therapists would like to think they know the secrets to a truly successful marriage, but according to Ä¢¹½ÊÓÆµ's research, the folks of the neighborhood may actually hold the key.
 73.3% of its residents are married, which is a higher percentage than is found in 98.4% of the neighborhoods in America.